KevinMarquette/kevinmarquette.github.io/_posts/2018-03-06-Powershell-Managing-community-modules.md

 # Downloading modules

 My script will walk the module list and execute `Save-Module` for each one.
-In this example, I am saving them to an `output` folder.
+In this example, I am saving them to a `downloads` folder.

 ``` powershell
     $config = Get-Content -Path .\config.json | ConvertFrom-Json